 Though there are many steps in an AP process that can benefit from automation, one of the most important is really on the front end, particularly because is where the process actually starts.
 Because invoices can be submitted in many different ways and in various types of formats, the paper submissions should be replaced with an image of a digital counterpart.
 In short, the paper system needs to be replaced for the vendors so that all invoices are submitted via electronic transmission.

-By changing this initial part of the manual process, every invoice becomes a paperless process that can be viewed and retrieved from a centralized database that saves time and increases the organization’s overall efficiency in any Intacct accounts payable organization.
+By changing this initial part of the manual process, every invoice becomes a paperless process that can be viewed such that it already has an example free invoice templates and retrieved from a centralized database that saves time and increases the organization’s overall efficiency in any Intacct accounts payable organization.

 2. Routing and approval Processes